asipe/Maddir/README.md

 Maddir allows the developer to create markup which represents the desired directory tree structure and then apply the markup to a specific location on the file system.
 Callbacks are available to customize all aspects of directory and file creation.

 Maddir also allows markup to be created from a directory tree.
-This feature was developed to help with the creation of maddir and only provides basic support for reading file contents (does not support binary files or multi line files).
+This feature was developed to help with the creation of maddir and only provides basic support for reading file contents (does not support binary files very well, etc...).

 ### Usage
 ```csharp